-To me, this value means that people and how they interact and work together are more valuable than any defined process or tools they use.
+To me, this value means that people and how they interact with eachother and work together are more valuable than any defined process or tools they use.
 Individuals come first.
 Is communication between people clear?
 Are the teams working well together?
 The answers to these questions trump those regarding whether the team followed the “right” process or completed the requirements document correctly.

 This value reflects that agile frameworks, including Scrum, are used in complex environments where more is unknown than known.
 When the work is complex, Scrum Teams must determine the best way to work together, creating the processes and procedures that work for them, and discarding the processes that aren’t serving them well.
 A Scrum Team’s focus is on working together to meet goals, not complying with processes or tools for the sake of doing so.